Peter A. Peyser: Campaigns for Congress

+Tenure in Congress

 During his three terms in the House as a Republican, Peyser made a name for himself as a consumer activist on the Committee on Agriculture, as assignment usually not sought by New York Members.
 He played an important role on the "ERISA Task Force" set up by House leaders to develop the landmark legislation that governs employee benefit and retirement plans.

 Peyser was a staunch Nixon supporter and backed his Vietnam War policies.
 He was one of the last Members of the New York Congressional delegation to call for the President's impeachment, doing so only days before Nixon announced his resignation.

+Senate campaign

 In 1976, Peyser launched an ill-fated attempt to wrest the GOP nomination for the U.S. Senate away from incumbent Senator James Buckley.
 Buckley had won a three-way 1970 Senate race on the Conservative Party line, but aligned himself with the Republican caucus in the Senate.
-Buckley gained an agreement with then-Vice President Nelson Rockefeller that in exchange for Buckley not endorsing Ronald Reagan's challenge to President Gerald Ford for the GOP nomination, Rockefeller would send a signal to New York Republicans to deny Peyser the resources to conduct his campaign.
 The GOP state committee sued the Peyser campaign to keep it off the September primary ballot, but the petition signatures gained by the Congressman withstood the test.

-However, Buckley won the primary in a landslide.
-He went on to defeat in the general election at the hands of Daniel Patrick Moynihan.
+Buckley won the primary in a landslide and went on to defeat in the general election at the hands of Daniel Patrick Moynihan.